KOTYA8/PiFMPSRT/README.md

 OLD: -> `python3 psrtv(ver).py `
 NEW: -> `python3 psrt.py`
 **5.** After the PiFmRds or PiFMX -> Change ps.txt and rt.txt directory.
 Without closing the script, you can change PS and RT by saving a text file.
-NEW: After the PiFmRds or PiFMX -> pifmpsrt -> Change ps.txt and rt.txt directory.
+NEW: After the PiFmRds or PiFMX -> pifmpsrt -> `Change ps.txt and rt.txt directory`.

 # Registers for V4,5
 # **PS Mode**